-Business entities in Kenya
+Business entities in Kenya in 2023

 Healy Consultants will be pleased to assist our Clients with Kenya company setup.
 There are several ways of doing business in Kenya, the most common being the setting up of a Kenyan limited liability company, locally known as a private limited company.
 The Kenyan authorities also introduced in 2012 the limited liability partnership, which is quickly becoming a popular alternative to the formation of a limited liability company in Kenya.
 Foreign companies can also register a branch in Kenya.
 However, local regulations do not provide for the registration of a representative office.

 - The Kenya private limited company (also known as a limited liability company) is the type of business entity most commonly used for Kenya business setup by both local and foreign entrepreneurs;

 - A Kenya LLC requires a minimum of 1 director and 1 shareholder of any nationality and who can be living outside of Kenya;

 - In accordance with the Kenya Companies Act, there is no minimum share capital requirement when setting up a company in Kenya.
 However, foreigners wishing to relocate to Kenya by obtaining an entrepreneur visa are required to show that they have (or will) invest at least US$100,000 in the company;

 - After business setup in Kenya, all companies are required to i) register for tax with the Kenya Revenue Authority and ii) prepare financial statements, which must always be audited.

 The Kenya Limited liability partnership

 - Since 2012, it is also possible to register a limited liability partnership (LLP) in Kenya with only i) two corporate or individual partners ii) US$2 as the minimum capital contribution and iii) a manager, who must be an individual allowed to work in Kenya (Kenya citizen or foreigner with a work permit);